Diamonds & Studs

-Diamonds & Studs is the second studio album by Morningwood.
+Diamonds & Studs is the second and final studio album by American alternative rock band Morningwood.
 It was released on October 27, 2009.
-It was the band's last album.

 "Best of Me" was used as the theme song to Daisy of Love.

 Critical reception

 AllMusic wrote that "while Diamonds & Studs may be a forgettable pop record, it's certainly one that's easy on the ears and hard on dancefloors."
 Spin wrote that "though these high-energy, guitar-heavy tracks sound like desperate jumps onto bandwagons that left the station long ago ('Killer Life' resembles a No Doubt/Kelly Clarkson collaboration), they’re at least sporadically sticky."